Calculating What A Mezzanine Floor Cost

 4. Flooring Type

 Different floor types can be used (ie. chipboard, structural ply, concrete compressed sheet, metal grid mesh) depending on the specific application and requirements of your floor.
-For example, you may require a floor to withstand high traffic or heavy pallet trolleys, often the industry-standard flooring will not be satisfactory for this type of application and you will require a better quality flooring surface.
+For example, the cost of warehouse mezzanines will be slightly higher as you may require a floor to withstand high traffic or heavy pallet trolleys, often the industry-standard flooring will not be satisfactory for this type of application and you will require a better quality flooring surface.

 An estimated cost guide for your mezzanine flooring type is below: